 - Ensure our baseline questionnaire with new cohorts is monitored and information gained from this is used to inform teaching styles/provision for the forthcoming year. - A highly successful 'Industry week' gave the children a wonderful opportunity to explore a wide variety of work opportunities.
-It enabled pupils to develop their aspirations and interests outside of the curriculum. - 'Global week' allowed children to consider others who for many reasons had been forced to leave their own countries.
-The work revolved around 'The Journey of the Apostles'. - The inclusion manager has trained staff in techniques to support children in 'mindfulness' and strategies to promote positive learning. - The school council continue to work around the views of the children and have organised activities to engage the children in positive engagement. - Lunchtime 'Prayer group' is ongoing and pupils are often identified to be included. - EYFS practitioners have now rolled out massage and yoga sessions into the curriculum.
+It enabled pupils to develop their aspirations and interests outside of the curriculum. - The Inclusion Manager has provided further training to staff in techniques to support children in 'mindfulness' and strategies to promote positive learning. - The school council continue to work around the views of the children and have organised activities to engage the children in positive engagement. - Lunchtime 'Prayer group' is ongoing and pupils are often identified to be included. - EYFS practitioners have now rolled out massage and yoga sessions into the curriculum.
 These are thoroughly enjoyed by all the children in Foundation Stage.